 15. Go for a dramatic light installation

 Create the ultimate statement at a staircase by installing a floor to ceiling light installation that hangs from the top of the stairs to the very bottom.
-During the day this celestial lighting design looks like art and once on at night, it turns into a stunning, ethereal way to light up the stairway.
+During the day this celestial lighting design looks like art.
+Once on at night, it turns into a stunning, ethereal way to light up the stairway.
 This is a winning open plan living room idea.

 16. Light up a small landing with industrial feature lights

 In a small modern home, it’s worth playing with lighting to double up as art.
-In this industrial style one plan living room, the staircase is lit with Buster and Punch caged wall light, £455.
-With exposed filament bulbs and marble effect backing, these wall lights adds drama, picking up the metal finishes of the staircase railing.
+In this industrial style open plan space, the staircase is lit with Buster and Punch caged wall light, £431.
+With exposed filament bulbs and marble effect backing, this wall light adds drama, picking up the metal finishes of the staircase railing.

 17. Use fairy lights to light the way

-During the festive season (and beyond) opt for fairy lights strung up around the staircase spindles.
+During the festive season (and beyond), a simple but effective bannister idea is to string fairy lights around the staircase spindles.
 They’ll look stunning both during the day and at night, and will add a welcome twinkle to your hallway too.

 Here’s a great fairy light idea: if you have more than one staircase, you could continue up the next flight of stairs – perfect for guests when they pop to the loo in the middle of the night.